 You are required to pay a fee to the court when you apply for a divorce, which at present is $940.00.
 Legal costs could be about $1500.

 If there are children aged under 18 years, a court can grant a divorce only if it is satisfied that proper arrangements have been made for the children’s care.

-The proportion of all divorces that involve children under 18 years of age has declined since the mid 1960s “”from 65% in 1966 to 48% in 2012.
+The proportion of all divorces that involve children under 18 years of age has declined since the mid-1960s “” from 65% in 1966 to 48% in 2012.

 If you want to apply for a division of property or maintenance, you must file an application (separate from your application for divorce) within 12 months from the date your divorce becomes final.
-You will need the court’s permission to apply after the 12 months.
+You will need the court’s permission to apply after 12 months.

-Can divorce applications be contested?
+Can a divorce application be contested?